sntmunia/sntmunia/README.md

 ## Hi there 👋
 My name is Syeda.
-I am certified Data analytics .I am continuously enhancing my expertise in advanced data analytics, machine learning applications in business intelligence, and financial modeling.
+I am certified Data Analyst .I am continuously enhancing my expertise in advanced data analytics, machine learning applications in business intelligence, and financial modeling.
 I am deepening my proficiency in AI-driven forecasting and automation to improve decision-making and efficiency.
 Additionally, I am refining my leadership and stakeholder engagement skills to better communicate complex data insights to non-technical audiences.
 <!--
 **sntmunia/sntmunia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.